Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 pip install detectron2 -f https://dl.fbaipublicfiles.com/detectron2/wheels/cu113/torch1.10/index.html
 ```

 However, if you are on Windows, you must build it from source.
-Refer to their [repository](https://github.com/facebookresearch/detectron2) or refer to [this issue](https://github.com/Trusted-AI-Labs/APTITUDE_Toolbox/issues/5) to have some hints how to install on Windows.
+Refer to their [repository](https://github.com/facebookresearch/detectron2) or refer to [this issue](https://github.com/Trusted-AI-Labs/APTITUDE_Toolbox/issues/5) to have some hints on how to install on Windows.

+To accelerate the reading of image sequences, you can install libjpeg-turbo.
+This way, the jpeg images will be read via this faster library instead of openCV.
+Refer to their [releases](https://github.com/libjpeg-turbo/libjpeg-turbo/releases) to install it on your system.
+It was tested with version 2.0.90.
+The library is supported thanks to PyTurboJPEG that is installed via `requirements.txt`

 ### Troubleshooting 🔫